giangkhai/Channel_estimation/README.md

 ## Features
 - QPSK modulation and demodulation
-- OFDM channel coding with uniformly distributed pilots
+- OFDM channel coding with block-type pilots
 - Simulation of the OFDM channel based on Amir Tadayon's work
 - Dataset generation through the `data_gen.py` script